pulumi/docs/tour/programs-functions.md

     });
 ```

 In this example the 'fs' module is needed inside the cloud-runtime code.
 Because a module is just a normal JavaScript function, it would be possible to serialize this value just like any other object.
-However, for several reasons this is not done.
+However, for several reasons this is not done:

 1. It would generate an enormous amount of serialized code.
 This code would then have quite an impact on the time necessary to execute the lambda each time.
 2. It would be redundant to have this code serialized out given that the equivalent code will exist in the node_modules directory for the Lambda.